-Preliminary 2020 data shows that roadway departure fatalities were 35.3% of total fatalities.
+Lane departure fatalities and serious injuries made up almost one-fourth of the total fatalities and serious injuries in New York (24 percent) between 2011-2015.
 To address the wide array of contributing factors to lane departure crashes, New York will take an approach that considers both site-specific and systemic countermeasures, as well as opportunities for education and enforcement.
 Strategies include the development of a Roadway Departure Action Plan which is currently under development, and the implementation of systemic improvements that decrease the number and severity of lane departure crashes.
+In 2019, lane departure fatalities were 32.7% of total fatalities.